 The term “shecession” comes from the United States, where workplace gender inequality is on the rise, but women around the world have been affected disproportionately by unemployment.
 National and local lockdowns have affected sectors that employ the greatest number of women.
 Due to the pandemic, women’s jobs across the globe are 1.8 times more vulnerable than men’s jobs.
 The gender gap is even more marked in the United States, where unemployment remains high in frontline services, along with tourism and hospitality.

 Unemployment is not the only problem, however.
 Even more than European women, working mothers in the US have been forced to leave full-time jobs to take care of their children at home.
 Some have opted to work part-time while others have left the workforce entirely.
-In the United States, school closures were widespread throughout the pandemic and children were home-schooled.
+In the United States, school closures were widespread throughout the pandemic, and children were home-schooled.
 Meanwhile, short-time working options have been almost non-existent.
 Nothing was put in place to help these working mothers to keep their jobs.

 In a McKinsey and Lean In report on North American women in employment, one in four said they were considering reducing hours or leaving paid work because of the pandemic.
-The main reasons they gave were the lack of flexibility from companies, childcare and household duties, and stress.
+The main reasons they gave were the lack of flexibility from companies, childcare, household duties, and stress.
 The survey included comparative data that highlighted the gender gap in parenting.
 While 8% of mothers surveyed had considered switching from full-time to part-time work, only 2% of fathers had.

 For American women, opting out is no longer just a choice.
-In 2020, the lack of free public services, inadequate affordable childcare options, higher expectations placed on mothers and the unequal distribution of unpaid domestic work within households forced 2.2 million American women to leave the workforce.
-Many of these women are lawyers, accountants, managers and executives with successful careers.
+In 2020, the lack of free public services, inadequate affordable childcare options, higher expectations placed on mothers, and the unequal distribution of unpaid domestic work within households forced 2.2 million American women to leave the workforce.
+Many of these women are lawyers, accountants, managers, and executives with successful careers.
 It seems apparent that, even if they do return to work, income and career inequality will only increase and it will probably take years for them to catch up.

 Suicide rates among Japanese women went up by 15% in 2020

 Japan has some of the highest levels of gender inequality in the world, with extreme societal expectations placed on mothers, part-time employment common among women, and political and economic power consistently placed in the hands of men.
-For years, it has been suggested that getting more women into the workforce could help to counter the effects on the economy of Japan’s ageing population.
+For years, it has been suggested that getting more women into the workforce could help to counter the effects on the economy of Japan’s aging population.
 Former prime minister Shinzo Abe made support for women to go to work a cornerstone of his economic policy, also known as “Abenomics”.
 Yet, there is still a long way to go in terms of gender equality.

 As the pandemic forced some men to work from home, the gender gap grew wider for Japanese women at home.
 For single women, the situation has been even more challenging.
 As in many other countries, more women have lost their jobs, putting the issue of loneliness and social isolation in the national spotlight.
-With neither office to go to nor remote work to do, lockdown has increased the number of cases of depression.
+With neither office to go to nor remote work to do, the lockdown has increased the number of cases of depression.
 In Tokyo, one in five women lives alone.
 And under strict orders to stay at home and avoid visiting their families, feelings of isolation have skyrocketed.
 Loneliness has become such a serious problem that the country has appointed a minister for loneliness.

 Things are not much better for married women there either.
 Men working from home seem even less likely to share household chores.
 Worse still, there has been an increase in domestic violence and sexual assault.
 The pandemic has accentuated some long-standing issues in Japanese society.
-In a culture based on stoicism, social cohesion and peer pressure, it is still difficult to ask for help and to talk openly about mental health struggles.
+In a culture based on stoicism, social cohesion, and peer pressure, it is still difficult to ask for help and to talk openly about mental health struggles.
 For women, the pressure is even greater.